WonLab-CS/Vesalius_analysis/README.md

 4. Plot Contribution scores (Vesalius Only)

+### Big Batch

+We also provide a **big batch** script which will sequentially submit benchmarking tasks across all tools and tasks.

+NOTE: this does require all other scripts to have been updated accordingly.

 ## Cancer

 This directory contains the analysis related to mapping cells across tumor samples in protate cancer (Slide-seq v2).
-For simplicity, the `r` script called by the bash script performs the end to end analysis of samples.
+For simplicity, the `r` script called by the bash script performs an end-to-end analysis of samples.

 Data can be downloaded on the [GitHub](https://github.com/shenglinmei/ProstateCancerAnalysis) provided by the authors.
 The original publications is available [here](https://pmc.ncbi.nlm.nih.gov/articles/PMC9905093/#Abs1)